 There are plenty of shops and local produce as well as lots of Scottish history for a great day out.
 Nearby attractions like Go Ape, a safari park and the National Museum of Rural Life are some options for great family days out whilst staying at the site.

 On-site activities including archery, canoeing and air rifle shooting are available and suitable for wheelchair users.
 If you’re interested in taking part in any of these activities it’s advisable to notify staff prior to booking to ensure everything is in place.

 If you’re looking to unwind and enjoy some well-deserved pampering then there is also a range of in-cabin spa treatments on offer.
-I’ve also enjoyed lovely walks along Strathyre many times, which you can read about here.
+I’ve also enjoyed a lovely accessible walk in Strathyre many times.

 The hot tub hoist was a major bonus and shows huge steps are being taken in the right direction towards greater accessibility for all.
 As a family, we couldn’t fault the Silver Birch wheelchair accessible cabin.
 It was a perfect break which we all thoroughly enjoyed and can’t wait to return.